sk408/ile_exam/TX-ILE-Practice-Exam.md

 **8. When should masking be applied during bone conduction audiometry?**
    - A) Always for every patient
-   - B) When the air-bone gap in the test ear exceeds 40 dB
+   - B) When the air-bone gap in the test ear is ≥10-15 dB
    - C) Never during bone conduction testing
    - D) Only if the patient reports tinnitus